 <Certificate> <path>/etc/ssl/private/mydomain.jks</path> <password>mypassword</password> </Certificate>

-In order to create JKS (Jva Key Store) we’ll need to go through several steps.
+In order to create JKS (Jva Key Store), we’ll need to go through several steps.
 First of all, the Keytool utility is required.
 To obtain it, please install Java JRE first.
-You can check our tutorial on how to do this here.
+You can check out our tutorial on how to do this here.